git-asia/mistrz.ai_MetawarstwyFramework/README.md

 # Metawarstwy Framework Repository

 Welcome to the Metawarstwy Framework Repository!
-This repository contains two folders: `Exercise_3` and `explainTaskFromClient`.
-These folders contain two tasks that are closely related to creating the best prompts using Przemek Jóźwiakowski's proprietary framework - Metawarstwy.
+This repository contains folders with Exercises and with Challenge.
+These folders contain simple examples of use cases of Przemek Jóźwiakowski's proprietary framework - Metawarstwy.

 ## About the Metawarstwy Framework